jakubKuznik/Redis-traffic-simulator-and-latency-measurement/README.md

-Program will write 650 000 records of 9KB size to Redis database that is running on local-host All key-values will be writen on STDOUT separated by ';' these values are set as constant in redis-value-generator.c
+The program will write 650 000 records of 9KB size to the Redis database that is running on the local-host All key values will be written on STDOUT separated by ';' these values are set as constant in redis-generate-value.c

 ## Install library.